ericc661/rethinking_containment/rethinking_containment.md

 middle of this line, conveying a matter-of-fact recognition of the colonizer's logic: "This is how you see me; the space in which to place me".
-But due to the lack of punctuation, we can simultaneously hear the speaker's indignant tone as they interrogate their colonizer, who they have contained within the poem and subjected to their gaze: "This is how you see me?
+But due to the lack of punctuation, we can simultaneously hear the speaker's indignant tone as they interrogate their colonizer, whom they have contained within the poem, subjected to their gaze, and forced to be on the receiving end of their own dehumanizing logic: "This is how you see me?
 The space in which to place me?"

-multitude of voices that reflect the insanity of being contained
+The lack of punctuation therefore allows for a multitude of tones at once, echoing within the enclosed space of the poem.

+If in the North-oriented line, the space is conflated with the speaker, it is incorporated within the speaker in the East-oriented line:

+"The space in me you see is this place"

+The "space in me you see" suggests a certain emptiness, and one visible to the colonizer.
+But if the speaker has indeed contained the colonizer within the poem, it is as if the colonizer has been transported to the speaker's interior.
+Incorporating the "space" from the previous line, the speaker thus subsumes and further entraps the colonizer.
+Interestingly, performing this entrapment in turn frees the speaker: before the speaker was located within the space, but now the space is inside the speaker.
+However, what is "this place"?
+In the North-oriented line, "place" was used in its verb form, so here the use of "place" as a noun causes a new place to materialize, which perhaps points back to the space incorporated within the speaker.
+If we turn again to the question of punctuation, perhaps the abundant whitespace following "see" suggests we place a comma after it, which might be paired with another comma as
+follows: "The space in me, you see, is this place."

+Talk about how this has a didactic tone -\> then talk about boarding schools and the reversal of that role

+Move onto third line and talk about panoptical seeing, thus incorporating the reservation & prison parts

+Then the fourth and how that points towards empathy, then get into counterargs

+East line's space is a site for a counterarg where the speaker looks for escape -- mention this when we get there

 Three: multidimensionality -\> breaks out of a square on paper, -\> bring this up in the space in the East facing line

-three forms of physical containment, three forms of containment -\> talk about marginalization at some point
+three forms of physical containment, three forms of containment -\> talk about marginalization at some point.
+Maybe in the conclusion

-WORDS FORM BOUNDARIES -- are traditional boundaries silent? (e.g. what can we say about this particular boundary, in relation to the thin lines on Google Maps?)
+WORDS FORM BOUNDARIES -- are traditional boundaries silent? (e.g. what can we say about this particular boundary, in relation to the thin lines on Google Maps?).
+Also bring this up later on?
+The land speaking in big brain couterarg?

 reversal of types of containment: boarding school thru didactic tone, reservation through the panoptical thing Goeman mentions, prison